 2. Over 14.8 tons of unused medication have been collected and destroyed by this effort.

 Sustainability is a core value and operational philosophy.
-The Milwaukee Metropolitan Sewerage District (MMSD) focuses on products, processes and services to preserve the natural environment through the reduction of consumption, waste and emissions.
+Milorganite's parent company the Milwaukee Metropolitan Sewerage District (MMSD) focuses on products, processes and services to preserve the natural environment through the reduction of consumption, waste and emissions.
 MMSD promotes, through policy, the optimization of renewable energy, the reduction of emissions from fossil fuels, recycling and the use eco-friendly materials.
+MMSD is leading the nation in Green solutions and has transformed its approach to water management.

 Natural Organic Material